 Skip to main content

-Pi0 is a powerful Vision-Language-Action (VLA) model that can quickly adapt to your robot tasks through fine-tuning with a small amount of data.
+Pi0 is an advanced Vision-Language-Action (VLA) model that can quickly adapt to specific robot tasks through few-shot fine-tuning.

-This document is based on the LeRobot framework, using the pre-trained Pi0 model (lerobot/pi0) to perform fine-tuning on your own robot dataset.
+This document is based on the LeRobot framework and uses the pre-trained Pi0 model (lerobot/pi0) for fine-tuning on custom robot datasets.

 Prerequisites

-• You want to adapt the Pi0 model to your robot hardware, tasks, or control style
+• Need to adapt the Pi0 model to specific robot hardware, tasks, or control strategies

-• You are familiar with PyTorch and the Hugging Face ecosystem for training
+• Familiar with PyTorch and the Hugging Face ecosystem training process

-• You have basic deep learning training experience
+• Basic experience in deep learning model training

-• Improve control accuracy: Significantly improve the model's control accuracy and success rate in your tasks
+• Precision Improvement: Significantly enhance control accuracy and success rate in target tasks

-Simply put: Pre-trained models know a lot, but they don't necessarily understand you; after fine-tuning, they understand you.
+In simple terms: Pre-trained models know a lot, but not necessarily about you; after fine-tuning, they understand you.

 System Requirements

-• GPU: Recommend at least 32GB VRAM (Pi0 is a large model, recommend V100 or higher level graphics cards)
+• GPU: At least 32GB VRAM (Pi0 is a large-scale model, recommend NVIDIA V100 or higher performance GPU)

-• Storage: Ensure sufficient disk space for datasets and models
+• Storage: Sufficient disk space for datasets and model checkpoints

 Install Dependencies